dotMavriQ/minimal-mistakes/_posts/unfinished/2018-06-02-Vikingsinlodose.md

 	<figcaption>Historical representation of hanging, the Kvanne.</figcaption>
 </figure>

+The ride home was neat, we ate at **Max** Hamburger Chain which is a Swedish franchise and boy do they slay McDonalds and Burger King *by miles*. **The Frisco Burger** was just a tiny improvement in dressing away from being something I would miss to have around on a regular basis, it's tasty fast food, and I'm usually against all that stuff (franchise fast food that is).

+Once home I carried the vacuum cleaner through the door, had some cookies and smoothie and then I slept for **FOUR HOURS**.
+Upon waking up Phil had already had dinner and well...
+I had food at home so I just decided to relax.

 Tried playing **Wasteland 2** for a bit but my graphics card is *too beat up*...
 It's depressing, I really need to put decent money down on a good computer right, ~~ugh~~.